From One-to-One to Many-to-Many: Dynamic Cross-Layer Injection for Deep Vision-Language Fusion: Introduction

 To validate the effectiveness and broad applicability of our CLI framework, we integrated it into two distinct VLM architectures: LLaVA-OneVision and LLaVA-1.5.
-Across 18 diverse and challenging benchmarks—covering key capabilities like document analysis, chart reasoning, and general visual perception—our method significantly outperforms the baseline models and other deep fusion strategies.
+Across 28 diverse and challenging benchmarks—covering key capabilities like document analysis, chart reasoning, and general visual perception—our method significantly outperforms the baseline models and other deep fusion strategies.
 In particular, when applied to LLaVA-OV-7B, our method achieves performance improvements of \textbf{6.5}, \textbf{3.3}, and \textbf{4.7} points on the LLaVA-in-the-Wild, MME, and the OCR-Bench benchmarks, respectively.
-To summarize, our main contributions are summarized as follows: \begin{itemize} [leftmargin=*,itemsep=0.2pt,topsep=0pt,partopsep=0pt] \item A novel and lightweight framework, CLI, that systematically addresses the underutilization of hierarchical visual features in VLMs. \item Two synergistic and parameter-efficient modules, Adaptive Multi-Projection and Adaptive Gating Fusion, that collectively enable the alignment and dynamic, context-sensitive fusion of multi-level visual features. \item Extensive experiments on two distinct VLM architectures and a broad range of diverse benchmarks, demonstrating consistent and significant performance gains that establish a new state-of-the-art (SOTA) on several key tasks. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item A novel framework, CLI, that systematically addresses the underutilization of hierarchical visual features in VLMs. \item Two synergistic and parameter-efficient modules, Adaptive Multi-Projection and Adaptive Gating Fusion, that collectively enable the alignment and dynamic, context-sensitive fusion of multi-level visual features. \item Extensive experiments on two distinct VLM architectures and a broad range of diverse benchmarks, demonstrating consistent and significant performance gains that establish a new state-of-the-art (SOTA) on several key tasks. \end{itemize}